systematic-magic/AgingPMC/research_papers_html.rst

 3.1.
 Check that correspondence section has a title “CORRESPONDING AUTHORS” (ALL CAPS)

 3.2.
 Check that correspondence section has one or more Author + Email address pairs.
+Occasionally an Author can have 2 or more emails.

 3.3.
 Check that Author FullName line does not have any puncutation marks at the end.